-Farellones and El Colorado Ski Resort in Chile are actually two connected resorts beside the mountain town of Farellones.
-Just over an hours drive from Santiago, the combined resort is the closest to the capital, and very popular with the local Chileans.
+Farellones and El Colorado Ski Resort in Chile are two connected resorts above the mountain town of Farellones.
+Celebrating 70 years this season, El Colorado Chile, just over a one hour drive from Santiago, is the closest ski resort to the capital, and very popular with the local Chileans.
 Backcountry skiers and snowboarders have recently added this area to their radar due to some of the best out of bounds, big mountain road lap runs in all of South America.
-But you have to know where you are going.
+But you really have to know where you are going.

 When visiting, take note that the cone shaped mountain is the real ski center for skiers and riders, with 75km of skiable terrain over almost 360 degrees.
 Farellones has mainly beginner slopes and all the non-skiing activities like snow tubing, zipwire and skywalking, along with some raucous apres ski and nightlife.